jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

     [V], [/], [Composite], [/], [1000]
   ),
   kind: table,
-  caption: [Overview of tank Types with maximal bearbale pressures @Cheng2024. ], )<tab_0>
+  caption: [Overview of tank types with maximal bearbale pressures @Cheng2024. ], )<tab_0>

 /* -------------------------------------------------------------------------- */

+#summary_([
-In summaray it can be said that there is a vast field of application for hydrogen pressure vessels.
+In summary, it can be said that there is a vast field of application for hydrogen pressure vessels.
-Most of the applicaiton fields are driven by the uniform goal to reduce the negative impact on the environmental.
+Most of the application fields are driven by the uniform goal to reduce the negative impact on the environment.
-Having showed especially the different areas of mobility which are a major factor of economical and scientific growth the undebinable importance of hydrogen pressure vessels could be underlined.
+Having shown especially the different areas of mobility, which are a major factor in economic and scientific growth, the undeniable importance of hydrogen pressure vessels could be underlined.
-Furthermore, it could be observed that the #gl_("swith") developement can build upon current available advances from other mobility sectors.
+Furthermore, it could be observed that the #gl_("swith") development can build upon currently available advances from other mobility sectors.
-From the V known tank Types, their current fields of applications, advantages and disadvantgges could be extracted, such that it could be explained why the tank Type IV should be considered for #gl_("swith") design.
+From the five known tank types, their current fields of applications, advantages, and disadvantages could be extracted.
+This analysis led to the conclusion that tank Type IV should be considered for #gl_("swith") design due to its maturity, commercial availability, and balance between performance and safety concerns.
+])